 We first went to The Pearl on Saturday night to indulge in some Lick ice cream and devoured our delicious ice cream.
 Bettina was particularly impressed by the variety of vegan and non-dairy options, of which she sampled almost all of them!

 If you haven’t tried beef brisket eggs benedict before, you might just be missing out!
+The Granary also has some excellent drink choices to round out your brunch, celebrating your trip to San Antonio for the weekend.

 If you are willing to venture all around the city neighborhoods, you will be rewarded with great sites!
 The King William District is just south of downtown and has a huge collection of majestic 19th century mansions.
 This area is full of quiet residential streets that are nice to bike through.